waimea-dt/flask-project/docs/guides/schema.md

 ## Tips

-- Tables shoul be named using **singular** names, so a table that hold notes should be called 'note'.
+- Tables should be named using **singular** names, so a table that hold notes should be called 'note'.
 This makes queries read a bit more logically:
     - `note.id`
     - `note.title`
     - etc.